10 Best Digital PR Tools for 2026 (Free & Paid)

 Best for: Affordable real-time brand mention monitoring.

 Brand24 tracks mentions across social media, news, blogs, forums, and review sites.
 Alerts you in real time when your brand is mentioned, making it easy to spot PR opportunities and manage reputation.
+If you're weighing it against other listening platforms, see our Brand24 alternatives guide.

 Pricing: From $79/month.